SESYNC-ci/sesync-ci.github.io/blog/_posts/2020-11-10-shiny-in-pubs.md

 ---
-title: "Only You Can Prevent Link Rot"
+title: "Shiny App Accessibility, Part 1: Only You Can Prevent Link Rot"
 tags:
  - Shiny
  - R